Freetz/freetz/make/README.md

     ImageMagick is a robust collection of tools and libraries to read, write, and manipulate an image in many image formats, including popular formats like TIFF, JPEG, PNG, PDF, PhotoCD, and GIF.
 With ImageMagick, you can create images dynamically, making it suitable for Web applications.
 You can also resize, rotate, sharpen, color-reduce, or add special effects to an image and save your completed work in many different image formats.
 Image processing operations are available from the command line as well as through C, C++, and PERL-based programming

   * **[Inadyn-mt 02.28.10](../docs/make/inadyn-mt.md)<a id='inadyn-mt'></a>**<br>
     INADYN-MT - Simple Dynamic DNS client.
 INADYN-MT is a free DynDNS client.
 It gives the possibility to have your own fixed hostname registered on the internet, although your IP might be changing.
-It checks periodically whether the IP address stored by the DNS server is the real current IP address of the machine that is
+It checks periodically whether the IP address stored by the DNS server is the real current IP address of the machine that is running INADYN.
      - [Creating a Feetz Image with Inadyn](../docs/make/inadyn-mt.md#creating-a-feetz-image-with-inadyn)
      - [Setup in Freetz web-interface](../docs/make/inadyn-mt.md#setup-in-freetz-web-interface)

   * **<u>Inadyn-OpenDNS 1.99</u><a id='inadyn-opendns'></a>**<br>
     INADYN - Simple Dynamic DNS client.
 INADYN is a free DynDNS client.
 It gives the possibility to have your own fixed hostname registered on the internet, although your IP might be changing.
 It checks periodically whether the IP address stored by the DNS server is the real current IP address of the machine that is running INADYN.
+This is the version published by OpenDNS to support SSL.

   * **[Inetd](../docs/make/inetd.md)<a id='inetd'></a>**<br>
     'Virtual' inetd package.
 Provides configuration framework for inetd.
 Requires a compatible inetd binary. (at the moment, only busybox inetd is supported)